Mike-T-Mitchell/in-liner/readme.md

 ### How does it work?

 * Grab all CSS selectors/declarations between the `<style>` tags and store them as `key:value` pairs in an object.
-* Compare the HTML elements in your markup to the selectors within the above object.
+* Compare the selectors in that object to the HTML element names in the source markup.
 * If there's a match, any styles defined for the matched selector are added to the appropriate element in the markup via an inline `style="` attrib.
+* Output new HTML with inlined styles.

 ### How do I use it?
 * Clone this repo.